The Best Affordable Pinterest Course for New Bloggers

 Disclosure: Some links below are affiliate links.
 This means if you make a purchase via my link, I may receive a commission at no extra cost to you.
 This helps support my blog, and I’m so appreciative!
 More details here.

-Then I found out that one of my favorite bloggers, Ell Duclos, offered her own Pinterest course for only 32 USD.
+One of my favorite bloggers, Ell Duclos, offers her own Pinterest course for only 32 USD.
 Ell has been a huge inspiration to me since before I started my blog.
 She turned her blog into her full-time job in under a year, and now helps other women achieve their blogging dreams!

 I was excited that her course was such a great price… but was still hesitant about spending the money.
 I knew that her course was the one I wanted to try, but I was nervous.